gosom/back-to-basics/binary_search/readme.md

 Let's assume we have some files that represent telephone catalogs.
 We want to be able to locate if a name exists on the catalog.
-We also need to be able to locate if a telephone exists on the catalog.

 File build-demo-data.py will be used to generate telephone catalogs of different sizes.